panqiincs/notes/linux/tlpi.md

 Reading and writing global variables may involve more than one machine language instruction, and a signal hanlder may interrupt the main program in the middle of such an instruction sequence.
 The integer data type, _sig\_atomic\_t_, guarantes reads and writes are atomic.

 ### 21.2 Other methods of Terminating a Signal Handler

+#### Performing a Nonlocal Goto from a signal handler

+#### Terminating a Process Abnormally: _abort()_

+The _abort()_ function terminates the calling process and causes it to produce a core dump.
+It terminates the calling process by raising a `SIGABRT` signal.

+#### 21.3 Handling a Signal on an Alternate Stack: _sigaltstack()_

+An alternate signal stack is useful in cases when the standard stack has been exhausted by growing too large.

+#### 21.4 The `SA_SIGINFO` Flag

+Setting the `SA\_SIGINFO` flag when establishing a handler with _sigaction()_ allows the handler to obtain addtional information about a signal when it is delivered.

+#### 21.5 Interruption and Restarting of System Calls

+When a signal handler interrupts a blocked system call, the system call fails with the error `EINTR`.

+Specifying the `SA\_RESTART` flag when establishing the signal handler with _sigaction()_, system calls are automatically restarted by the kernel on the process's behalf.